bartezr8/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

     (elixir) lib/file.ex:305: File.read!/1
 ```

 Many functions in the standard library follow the pattern of having a counterpart that raises an exception instead of returning tuples to match against.
-The convention is to create a function (`foo`) which returns `{:ok, result}` or `{:error, reason}` tuples and another function (`foo!`, same name but with a trailing `!`) that takes the same arguments as `foo` but which raises an exception if there's an error. `foo!` should return the result (not wrapped in a tuple) if everything goes fine.
+The convention is to create a function (`foo`) which returns `{:ok, result}` или `{:error, reason}` tuples и another function (`foo!`, same name but with a trailing `!`) that takes the same arguments as `foo` but which raises an exception if there's an error. `foo!` should return the result (not wrapped in a tuple) if everything goes fine.
 The [`File` module](https://hexdocs.pm/elixir/File.html) is a good example of this convention.

-In Elixir, we avoid using `try/rescue` because **we don't use errors for control flow**.
-We take errors literally: they are reserved for unexpected and/or exceptional situations.
+В Elixir, we avoid using `try/rescue` because **we don't use errors for control flow**.
+We take errors literally: they are reserved for unexpected и/или exceptional situations.
 In case you actually need flow control constructs, *throws* should be used.
 That's what we are going to see next.

-## Throws
+## Исключения

-In Elixir, a value can be thrown and later be caught. `throw` and `catch` are reserved for situations where it is not possible to retrieve a value unless by using `throw` and `catch`.
+В Elixir, a value can be thrown и later be caught. `throw` и `catch` are reserved for situations where it is not possible to retrieve a value unless by using `throw` и `catch`.

 Those situations are quite uncommon in practice except when interfacing with libraries that do not provide a proper API.
-For example, let's imagine the `Enum` module did not provide any API for finding a value and that we needed to find the first multiple of 13 in a list of numbers:
+For example, let's imagine the `Enum` module did not provide any API for finding a value и that we needed to find the first multiple of 13 in a list of numbers:

 ```iex
 iex> try do